squareweave/bedrocker/README.md

     COPY composer.json composer.lock /app/
     RUN composer install && composer clear-cache

+Note: To get the benefit of upstream WordPress updates, it's important that you remove the following requirement/s (if they're present) from your composer.json:

+    "johnpbloch/wordpress": "...."
+    "johnpbloch/wordpress-core-installer": "...."

 To add themes, plugins, etc, all you need to do is `COPY` those into your project.
 An easy way to do this is to have an `app` directory in your project which is copied into the /app